 Should scientists adapt their work and lifestyles responsibly to align with the 1.5 degree climate change target, to set an example for change in wider society?

-Dr Stuart Parkinson will give the sixth annual Bristol Quaker Peace Lecture.
-He will examine how society uses and misuses science and technology - and will highlight ways in which we can reshape our relationship with these powerful forces to help bring about a more secure and sustainable society.
+Dr Stuart Parkinson gave the sixth annual Bristol Quaker Peace Lecture.
+He examined how society uses and misuses science and technology - and highlighted ways in which we can reshape our relationship with these powerful forces to help bring about a more secure and sustainable society.

-This conference discussed the ways in which controversial industries are involved at UK universities, how government policies encourage this, and the range of detrimental effects - and then discussed proposals for change.
+This conference discussed the ways in which the arms, fossil fuel and other controversial industries are involved at UK universities, how government policies encourage this, and the range of detrimental effects - and then discussed proposals for change.

 SGR conference and AGM 2015

 Prof Keith Barnham, Imperial College London (author of The Burning Answer)

 How do we keep 80% of fossil fuels in the ground?
 Look up, wise up, cheer up

 Dr Laurence Matthews, Cap and Share UK

 Tamara Lorincz, International Peace Bureau

 A summary of the event, together with the presentations and other material, is now available to download.